alvarezloaiciga/webchat/README.md

     - type: string
     - description: The hostname to operate against.
 In production, this should always be goquiq.com, and shouldn't need to be manually set
     - default: `'goquiq.com'`
-    - example: `'goquiq.com'`
-  - #### includeEmojis
-      - type: Array<string>
-      - description: An array of emoji names to allow.
-Only emojis with names in this array will be shown in the emoji picker and sent in messages.
-Emojis not identified in this array will be stripped from customer messages prior to sending.
-To disable the emoji picker completely, set this field to be an empty array (`[]`).
-For a list of emoji names, please use [Emoji Cheatsheet](https://www.webpagefx.com/tools/emoji-cheat-sheet/).
-Note that you should not include the surrounding colons when copying names from the cheat sheet. **This field takes priority over `excludeEmojis`.**
-      - default: `[]`
-      - example: `['hatching_chick', 'stuck_out_tongue']`
   - #### messages
     - type:
       ```javascript